CyberFlameGO/svnpython/Doc/library/_winreg.rst

    The result is a new handle to the specified key.

-   If the function fails, :exc:`WindowsError` is raised.
+   If the function fails, :exc:`EnvironmentError` is raised.

 .. function:: OpenKeyEx()